Advanced Standing for First-year & Transfer Students

 Most students transfer to Bucknell from schools employing the semester hour credit system.
 For schools on a semester hour system, four semester hours are equivalent to one Bucknell course credit.
 Policy does allow that two courses of only three semester hours may each transfer as a full course credit.
 Transfer credit would be reduced to .75 credits for any three semester hour course taken thereafter.
 For schools on a quarter credit hour system, six quarter hours are equivalent to one Bucknell course credit.
 Policy does allow that two courses of only 4.5 quarter hours may each transfer as a full credit.
 Transfer credit would be reduced to .75 credits for any 4.5 quarter-hour course taken thereafter.

 The grade point average required for good standing and for graduation is compiled only on work taken at Bucknell.
 Applicants for admission with advanced standing must provide the dean of admissions with an official transcript of record that reflects all earlier college work and any other requested information.

-In highly structured programs such as those leading to the Bachelor of Music degree, the Bachelor of Science degrees, and the engineering degrees, the sequence of courses is very important.
+In highly structured programs, such as those leading to the bachelor of music degree, the bachelor of science degrees, and the bachelor of engineering degrees, the sequence of courses is very important.
 Potential transfer candidates interested in these areas should contact the Office of Admissions as early as possible for advice on selecting courses where they are currently enrolled.

-To satisfy Bucknell’s graduation requirements, undergraduates in the Colleges of Arts and Sciences and Management must complete a minimum of 12 Bucknell University courses and in the College of Engineering a minimum of 13.
-A minimum of two semesters in residence during the junior and senior years are also required.
+To satisfy Bucknell’s graduation requirements, undergraduates in the College of Arts & Sciences and Freeman College of Management must complete a minimum of 12 Bucknell University courses, and in the College of Engineering, a minimum of 13.
+A minimum of two semesters in residence during the junior and senior years is also required.
 The first semester after matriculation and the final semester before graduation must be in residence.